Lunology: What are the different phases of the moon?

 7. The Last Quarter Moon

-8. The last crescent Moon
+8. The last crescent

-Lunology according to the months of the year
+Lunology by month of the year

 January: Wolf Moon